Catholic Church in Germany

 The Catholic Church in Germany (Katholische Kirche in Deutschland) or Roman Catholic Church in Germany (Römisch-katholische Kirche in Deutschland) is part of the worldwide Catholic Church in communion with the Pope, assisted by the Roman Curia, and with the German bishops.
-The current "Speaker" (i.e., Chairman) of the episcopal conference is Georg Bätzing, Bishop of the Roman Catholic Diocese of Limburg.
+The current "Speaker" (i.e., Chairman) of the episcopal conference is bishop Heiner Wilmer.
 It is divided into 27 dioceses, 7 of them with the rank of metropolitan sees.